 How to Make Shrimp Étouffée

-Now, lets turn to making the actual shrimp étouffée.
-For this, you’ll need 1 cup of the shrimp stock, 1 lb of peeled and deveined shrimp, 4 tablespoons of unsalted butter, ¼ cup of all-purpose flour, an onion, a large green bell pepper, 2 celery stalks, 3 cloves of garlic, 1 can (14.5 ounces) of diced tomatoes, 2 bay leaves, a teaspoon of salt, a teaspoon of cayenne pepper, a tablespoon of Cajun spice mix, ¼ cup of fresh parsley, green onions for garnish (this is optional), and steamed rice for serving.
-Mince the garlic and finely chop the onion, bell pepper, celery, parsley, and green onions (if using).
+Now, to make shrimp étouffée, you’ll need the following: 11⁄3 cups of the shrimp stock (plus more if needed), 1 lb of peeled and deveined shrimp, 4 tablespoons of unsalted butter, ¼ cup of all-purpose flour, 1 onion (finely chopped), 1 large green bell pepper (finely chopped), 2 celery stalks (finely chopped), 3 cloves of garlic (minced), 1 can (14.5 ounces) of diced tomatoes, 2 bay leaves, 1 teaspoon of salt, 1 teaspoon of cayenne pepper, 1 tablespoon of Cajun spice mix, ¼ cup of fresh parsley (finely chopped), green onions for garnish (chopped; this is optional), and steamed rice for serving.

 Pots that are made with cast iron like Dutch ovens are best for making roux.
 If you don’t have a cast iron pot, just use a heavy-bottomed pot.